lucian-1/excel-to-json/README.md

 # excel-to-json
-Tool for excel to json
+A tool for excel to json

 ## Usage
 >If you have not installed Python or not use python2